We compiled these trends from over 100 brands, comparing year-over-year data for the date range December 1, 2025, to December 31, 2025.

 Get Started with Intent-Based Postal Retargeting

-If you’re interested in learning more about intent-based postal retargeting, please contact us today.
+If you’re interested in learning more about intent-based postal retargeting, let us know.
 We can help you create a custom campaign that will reach your target audience and drive results.

 Jump to Section